ibm-cloud-docs/watsonxdata/dbt-watsonx-presto-conf.md

 To connect dbt Core to your Presto engine, configure the `profiles.yml` file that is located in `.dbt` of your home directory.

-You can either copy or export the presto connection details to create the profiles.yml.
+You can either copy or export the Presto connection details to create the profiles.yml.
 To do that, see [Getting connection information]({{site.data.keyword.ref-get_connection-link}}).
 {: note}

 The following is an example configuration: